fangKfang/corgi-merch-stripe/README.md

 ```
 ## Running the application

-Prerequistes:
+Assuming you are using a Mac, install the following:

 * Download Firefox: https://www.mozilla.org/en-US/firefox/new/
-* Download the CORS Everywhere extension: https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/.
+* Download the CORS Everywhere extension for Firefox: https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/.
 You will need this extension in order to manage requests between the API server and the React client.

+Download [Homebrew](https://brew.sh/) or your favorite package manager to install the latest versions of:
-* Install Python 3
+* Python 3
-* Install Pip
+* Pip
+* Yarn
-* Install Node
+* Node
-* Install NPM
+* NPM

+**Optional**
-* Install Stripe CLI: Follow the [installation steps](https://github.com/stripe/stripe-cli#installation).
+Install Stripe CLI: Follow the [installation steps](https://github.com/stripe/stripe-cli#installation).
 The CLI is needed for locally testing webhooks and Stripe integrations.

 ### Running the API server

 1. Go to `/server`
-2. `python server.py`f
+2. Run `python server.py`
+3. Go to http://127.0.0.1:4242/ to check that the server is running.

 ### Running the React client

 1. Go to `/client`
 3. Run `yarn`
-3. Run `yarn start` and go to http://127.0.0.1:3000/ using Firefox.
+3. Run `yarn start`
+4. Go to http://127.0.0.1:3000/ using Firefox to see your applicaiton.
+Ensure the CORS Everywehre extension is turned on.

 ### Using the sample app